vokimon/markdown-customblocks/README.md

 ## General markup syntax

-This is an example of custom block usage:
+This is a more complete example of custom block usage:

 ```markdown
 ::: mytype param1 key1=value1 "param with many words" key2="value2 with words"